livechat/livechat-public-docs/site/content@beta/agent-app-widgets/agent-app-sdk.md

 #### Retrieve the customer profile

-You can obtain the last recorded customer profile using the `getCustomerProfile` method.
+You can obtain the customer profile recorded most recently using the `getCustomerProfile` method.
 It works exactly like the method in the [Details widget](#details-widgets).

 > Obtaining the customer profile in the message box